statiqdev/Statiq.Framework/README.md

 ### The Bootstrapper

-The easiest way to get started with Statiq Framework is to use the `Bootstrapper`.
+The easiest way to get started with Statiq Framework is to use the `Bootstrapper` from the [Statiq.App](https://www.nuget.org/packages/Statiq.App) package.
 This class helps create an `Engine`, which is the core runtime component of Statiq Framework.
 The `Boostrapper` has fluent methods to configure the `Engine`, add modules and pipelines, and process command-line arguments.

 In general, a Statiq Framework application looks something like the following: